chisophugis/lbd/source/runbackend.rst

 function as well as the boot code by assembly hand code, and translate this main()+bootcode() into obj file.
-Combined with llvm-objdump support in last chapter, this main()+bootcode() elf can translated back to hex file format which include the disassemble code as comment.
+Combined with llvm-objdump support in last chapter, this main()+bootcode() elf can be translated back to hex file format which include the disassemble code as comment.
-Further, we can design the Cpu0 with Verilog language tool and run the Cpu0 backend on PC by feed the hex file and see the Cpu0 instructions execution result.
+Furthermore, we can design the Cpu0 with Verilog language tool and run the Cpu0 backend on PC by feed the hex file and see the Cpu0 instructions execution result.